smartdevicelink/sdl_evolution/proposals/nnnn-button_subscription_response_from_hmi.md

 ## Motivation

-All SDL subscriptions (VehicleData, InteriorVehicleData) have very similar flow.
+All SDL subscriptions (VehicleData, InteriorVehicleData) have rather similar flow.
 SDL sends request to HMI and waits for successful response.

 ButtonSubscription is the only one subscription type that has a different flow.

-To keep consistency and be able to check HMI errors ButtonSubscription should else be done by request/response scheme.
+To keep consistency and be able to check HMI errors ButtonSubscription should be done with request/response scheme.

 Before sending response to mobile application, SDL should be sure that HMI processed this subscription.
 `OnButtonSubscription` notification has no mechanism to check whether the subscription was processed successfully.